Mount Etna: Modern-day eruptions (1923–present)

+Etna erupted once again on 4 July 2024 causing the Catania Airport to close due to volcanic ash in the air.
+The airport reopened the next day.

+On 14 August 2024, Mt.
+Etna erupted violently sending an ash cloud 9.5 km into the atmosphere.
+Catania Airport was forced to close the following day.

+On 2 June 2025, an eruption led to a pyroclastic flow possibly caused by the collapse of material from the northern flank of the southeast crater.
+A red alert issued for aviation authorities said the height of the volcanic cloud was estimated at 6.5 kilometers.

 Volcanic explosivity index of recent eruptions

 The Global Volcanism Program has assigned a Volcanic Explosivity Index (VEI) to all of Mount Etna's eruptions since January 1955:

-Smoke rings
+Vortex rings

-In the 1970s Etna erupted smoke rings, one of the first recorded events of this type, which are extremely rare.
+In the 1970s Etna erupted vortex rings, one of the first recorded events of this type, which are extremely rare.
 This happened again in 2000.
-Video footage of 8 June 2000 event was captured.
+Video footage of the 8 June 2000 event was captured.
 Another event occurred on 11 April 2013.
+Other similar events occurred during the summer of 2023 (see photo) and 2024.

 Geopolitical boundaries

 The borders of ten municipalities (Adrano, Biancavilla, Belpasso, Bronte (from two sides), Castiglione di Sicilia, Maletto, Nicolosi, Randazzo, Sant'Alfio, Zafferana Etnea) meet on the summit of Mount Etna, making this a multipoint of elevenfold complexity.

 Facilities

 Etna is one of Sicily's main tourist attractions, with thousands of visitors every year.
-The most common route is through the road leading to Sapienza Refuge ski area, lying at the south of the crater at elevation of 1910 m.
-From the Refuge, a cableway runs uphill to an elevation of 2500 m, from where the crater area at 2920 m is accessible.
+The most common route is through the road leading to Sapienza Refuge ski area, lying at the south of the crater at elevation of 1,910 m.
+From the Refuge, a cableway runs uphill to an elevation of 2,500 m, from where the crater area at 2,920 m is accessible.

 Ferrovia Circumetnea – Round-Etna railway – is a narrow-gauge railway constructed between 1889 and 1895.
 It runs around the volcano in a 110-km long semi-circle starting in Catania and ending in Riposto 28 km north of Catania.

 There are two ski resorts on Etna: one at the Sapienza Refuge, with a chairlift and three ski lifts, and a smaller one on the north, at Piano Provenzana near Linguaglossa, with three lifts and a chairlift.

 Sapienza Refuge was the finish of Stage 9 of the 2011 Giro d'Italia and Stage 4 of the 2017 Giro.